grafana/agent/docs/sources/flow/reference/components/otelcol.processor.resourcedetection.md

 * `host.id`: instance id
 * `host.name`: instance name; only when workload identity is disabled

-One known issue is when GKE workload identity is enabled, the GCE metadata endpoints won't be available, thus the GKE resource detector won't be able to determine `host.name`.
+One known issue happens when GKE workload identity is enabled.
+The GCE metadata endpoints won't be available, and the GKE resource detector won't be able to determine `host.name`.
-In that case, users are encouraged to set `host.name` from either:
+If this happens, you can set `host.name` from one of the following resources:
 - `node.name` through the downward API with the `env` detector.
 - Obtaining the Kubernetes node name from the Kubernetes API (with `k8s.io/client-go`).